Family Bible Study: Power of Grace and Spirit of Love

 The Power of Grace is God coming down to us in the bread and the wine, in the waters of baptism, in the fellowship of believers and in acts of kindness.
 God came down to us to make a difference in our lives with His presence and in the lives of our neighbors through our Spirit of Love shared with them.

-Bible Discussion Group restarting soon at the church.
+Bible Discussion Group 12 noon on Wednesday at the church.
 Bring a sandwich.
 Bring a Bible.
 Bring your experiences.
 Join Job to explore what is the purpose of life?
 How do we respond to the challenges in life?

 Holy Spirit + Church (people of God) + Pastor + Building = God’s Mission in Our World